 A VPN server is a great way to provide secure, encrypted remote access to your home.
 VPN servers are built-in to many pro grade firewalls and home router appliance. pfSense for example is a great open source home firewall that includes both OpenVPN and IPSEC services out of the box.
 However, many home users don’t have much choice as their ISP dictates which firewall or router they use.
-A Raspberry Pi VPN server is a great way to get VPN remote access in these situations.
+A

 In addition to providing remote access, a VPN provides encryption for your data.
 This can be great when accessing your home network from a public or untrusted Wi-Fi network when traveling.
 All data sent between your device or laptop will be secured with an encryption key that only you know keeping snooping eyes out of your sensitive data!